 Depending on your business and types of expenses, you might be able to take advantage of some deductions.
 To learn more about which deductions apply to you, contact the IRS or reach out to an accounting professional.

 Are you self-employed and need a way to manage your books?
 Patriot’s online accounting software lets you easily track transactions, create invoices, and more.
 What are you waiting for?
-See our software in action by trying a self-guided demo today!
+Get your free trial today!